 Since grocery carts are a rarity at garage sales, it is also beneficial to have a staging area, for customers, by the register.
 A staging area will ensure merchandise doesn’t get sold to the wrong person.
 We have used both chairs and shelving as staging areas.
 Customers are always happy to free up their hands for more shopping!

-Once all merchandise is displayed properly, pull your tables into the garage or cover with tarps for an easy set up the next morning.
+Once all merchandise is displayed properly, pull your tables into the garage or cover them with tarps for an easy setup the next morning.

 You’re now prepared and ready to rock a successful garage sale!